Easily Shortlist & Compare IT Asset Management Software that Meet Your Software and Hardware Management Requirements

 87% of the companies (analysed based on 641 leads on Comparesoft) looking for a new ITAM tool typically migrate from spreadsheets.
 Moving away from spreadsheets is not just a tool change; it requires a change in mindset and perspective too.

 The way you record IT Inventory in a spreadsheet is very different from a contemporary IT tool.
 For example, you no longer have to export data from your network discovery tool, or enter that data in a spreadsheet.
-The best ITAM tools integrate with an agent or agentless discovery tool, and import the relevant metadata efficiently.
+The best IT asset management software integrates with agent or agent-less discovery tools, and imports the relevant metadata efficiently.

 Version and access control on spreadsheets provides significant flexibility.
 But when it comes to “standardised information entry” and looking for “one source of truth”, a spreadsheet-based approach can be very challenging.